UMAprotocol/docs/docs/community/community-overview.md

 sidebar_label: UMA Community Overview
 ---

-The UMA protocol community consists of tokenholders, finance nerds, product designers and developers.
-No matter which bucket you fall in, we're happy that you are looking to learn more or start participating.
+The UMA protocol community consists of tokenholders, financial engineers, product designers and developers.
+No matter which bucket you fall in, we're happy to have you join.
 Please reference the resources below to get started.

 ### Get involved